Understanding P&G’s LTIP: Stock Options vs. RSUs

 Potential for significant upside if P&G stock appreciates substantially

-Flexibility to choose when to exercise (between years 3 and 10), allowing for tax and income planning
+Flexibility to choose when to exercise (between years 3 and 10), assisting with income and tax planning

 Cons: